videojs/videojs-contrib-ads/docs/integrator/redispatch.md

 In order for redispatch to work correctly, any ad plugin built using contrib-ads must be initialized as soon as possible, before any other plugins that attach event listeners.

 Different platforms, browsers, devices, etc. send different media events at different times.
-Redispatch does not guarentee a specific sequence of events, but instead ensures that certain expectations are met.
+Redispatch does not guarantee a specific sequence of events, but instead ensures that certain expectations are met.
 The next section describes those expectations.

 ## The Law of the Land: Redispatch Event Behavior